ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 Welcome to the newest edition of Altiant’s Global Luxury and Asset Management (GLAM) Monitor.
 The monitor focuses on the behaviours and sentiments of our panel of validated global affluent/High Net Worth Individuals.

-Hard-hit categories such as retail and travel recovered further in 2023 and are now broadly in line with pre-pandemic norms.
+Hard-hit categories such as retail and travel recovered further in 2023-24 and are now broadly in line with pre-pandemic norms.
 However, global issues such as the energy and climate crises, international conflicts and inflation remain significant and continue to impact affluent sentiment.
+The recent general elections in the UK and France may have a notable impact on these results in the coming quarters.

 We welcome the free and fair use of our data to meet your individual and business objectives, only asking that you clearly link your readers to the source of the data whenever applicable.
 As we publish additional iterations, trends will continue to strengthen, enabling you to further enhance your understanding of global luxury consumers.
 In the event you have any questions about the data, please contact us at glam@altiant.com.